U.S. aluminum tariffs have led to investment, jobs -think tank study

 The Economic Policy Institute said the 10% aluminum tariffs, imposed in March 2018 under the “Section 232” national security section of a Cold War-era trade law, have led to $6 billion in 57 downstream aluminum product manufacturing projects that will employ over 4,500 additional workers.

-U.S. steel industry groups, citing a similar EPI study backing the Section 232 steel tariffs, urged Biden last week to keep those tariffs in place. read more
+U.S. steel industry groups, citing a similar EPI study backing here the Section 232 steel tariffs, urged Biden last week to keep those tariffs in place.

 The report argues that there is no evidence of a “meaningful adverse effect” from the tariffs on industries or consumers.
 It said that the causal relationship between primary aluminum prices and those of end-use goods made from aluminum, including canned beer, construction products, furniture and motor vehicle bodies, shows the effects to be “statistically zero to economically trivial.”